(Flame Tree BBQ) Photo Credit: Joel

 Best for Kids and Pizza Lovers

 As you may have guessed, Pizzafari is a pizza lover’s dream.
-The menu features salads, pasta, desserts and other goodies to make your stomach happy, but pizza rules supreme here.
+The menu features salads, pasta, desserts, and other goodies to make your stomach happy, but pizza rules supreme here.
 What makes this restaurant especially interesting is the 5 dining rooms, each filled with colorful murals and vibrant mosaics featuring different types of animals.
-Be sure to check out the Upside Down Room where all the animal are painted upside down…except one.
+Be sure to check out the Upside Down Room where all the animals are painted upside down…except one.
 Pizzafari is a crowd-pleasing restaurant because kids love the murals and just about everyone loves pizza!

 Recommendations: Sausage & Pepperoni Pizza, Vegetable Pizza, or the Shrimp Flatbread

 Satu’li Canteen (Pandora, The World of Avatar) (menu)

 Best for Healthy Eaters and Vegetarians